react-native-camera/react-native-camera/docs/RNCamera.md

 - `iOS` `codec`: the codec of the recorded video.
 One of `RNCamera.Constants.VideoCodec`

+#### `refreshAuthorizationStatus: Promise<void>`

+Allows to make RNCamera check Permissions again and set status accordingly.
+Making it possible to refresh status of RNCamera after user initially rejected the permissions.

 #### `stopRecording: void`

 Should be called after recordAsync() to make the promise be fulfilled and get the video uri.